-New research by neuroscientists and child psychiatrists show that children whose mothers nurtured them early in life have brains with a larger hippocampus.
-This is the first research of its kind to show the link between a mother’s nurturing and changes in the hippocampus, which is a key brain structure important to learning, memory and stress response.
+New research by neuroscientists and child psychiatrists shows that children whose mothers nurtured them early in life have brains with a larger hippocampus.
+This is the first research of its kind to show the link between a mother’s nurturing and changes in the hippocampus, which is a key brain structure important to learning, memory, and stress response.

 The new research, by child psychiatrists and neuroscientists at Washington University School of Medicine in St. Louis, is the first to show that changes in this critical region of children’s brain anatomy are linked to a mother’s nurturing.